Port Washington LIRR Schedule, Parking, Stops & more

 Parking Regulations

-Parking regulations at the New Hyde Park LIRR Station are enforced strictly to provide availability and proper utilization.
+Parking regulations at the New Hyde Park LIRR Station are enforced strictly to provide availability and proper utilisation.
 Metered parking is enforced Monday to Saturday between 8:00 AM and 7:00 PM.
 The commuter lot on Plaza Avenue has extended times of enforcement, operating Monday to Friday from 6:00 AM to 8:00 PM.
-Overnight parking is banned during 3:00 AM to 5:00 AM to facilitate maintenance and compliance with regulation.
+Overnight parking is banned from 3:00 AM to 5:00 AM to facilitate maintenance and compliance with regulations.

 Frequently Asked Questions